Tractor: Traction engines

-Gasoline
+Fuel

-The first gasoline powered tractors were built in Illinois, by John Charter combining single cylinder Otto engines with a Rumley Steam engine chasis, in 1889.
+The first gasoline powered tractors were built in Illinois, by John Charter combining single cylinder Otto engines with a Rumley Steam engine chassis, in 1889.
 In 1892, John Froelich built a gasoline-powered tractor in Clayton County, Iowa, US.
 A Van Duzen single-cylinder gasoline engine was mounted on a Robinson engine chassis, which could be controlled and propelled by Froelich's gear box.
 After receiving a patent, Froelich started up the Waterloo Gasoline Engine Company and invested all of his assets.
 The venture was very unsuccessful, and by 1895 all was lost and he went out of business.

 Richard Hornsby & Sons are credited with producing and selling the first oil-engined tractor in Britain, invented by Herbert Akroyd Stuart.
 The Hornsby-Akroyd Patent Safety Oil Traction Engine was made in 1896 with a 20 hp engine.
 In 1897, it was bought by Mr. Locke-King, the first recorded British tractor sale.
 That year, it won a Silver Medal from the Royal Agricultural Society of England.
 It later returned to the factory for a caterpillar track fitting.

 The first commercially successful light-weight petrol-powered general purpose tractor was built by Dan Albone, a British inventor in 1901.
 He filed for a patent on 15 February 1902 for his tractor design and then formed Ivel Agricultural Motors Limited.
 The other directors were Selwyn Edge, Charles Jarrott, John Hewitt and Lord Willoughby.
 He called his machine the Ivel Agricultural Motor; the word "tractor" came into common use after Hart-Parr created it.
 The Ivel Agricultural Motor was light, powerful and compact.
 It had one front wheel, with a solid rubber tyre, and two large rear wheels like a modern tractor.
 The engine used water cooling, utilizing the thermo-syphon effect.
 It had one forward and one reverse gear.
 A pulley wheel on the left hand side allowed it to be used as a stationary engine, driving a wide range of agricultural machinery.
 The 1903 sale price was £300.
 His tractor won a medal at the Royal Agricultural Show, in 1903 and 1904.
 About 500 were built, and many were exported all over the world.
 The original engine was made by Payne & Co. of Coventry.
 After 1906, French Aster engines were used.